 Please note the visa procedures and requirements may change at any time.
 These changes are often made by the relevant embassy or consulate; Wendy Wu Tours acts as a third party and has no influence on the process of a visa.
-Currently a visa is required for New Zealand Passport holders.
 Your travel consultant will inform you if any changes are applicable prior to your departure.